alexavr/lpt-fortran/README.md

 *Detailed description is coming soon...*

 The lagrangian tracing of weightless particles.
 The scheme is based on pure interpolation (no modeling involved!).
-Basic idea: take the current particle coordinates and predict the future location base on its current velocity.
+Basic idea: take the current particle coordinates and predict the future location based on its current velocity.
 As simple as that.
 The scheme uses 3D velocity components and geopotential fields.

 ## Requirements